mybonk/mybonk-wiki/workshop-1/README.md

 ## What We Learned

-You've learned how to:
+You have:
-- ✅ Understand the difference between Nix, Nix package manager, and NixOS
+- ✅ Learned the difference between Nix, Nix package manager, and NixOS
 - ✅ Distinguish between VMs and containers
-- ✅ Run NixOS in a lightweight container
+- ✅ Run NixOS in a VM
-- ✅ Run NixOS in a full QEMU virtual machine
+- ✅ Run NixOS in a container
-- ✅ Add services to your systems
+- ✅ Seen how to add a service to a NixOS system
-- ✅ Manage disk space effectively
+- ✅ Learned why disk space typically needs to be monitored and controlled.
-- ✅ Understand when to use each approach

 ---

 ## Next Steps

-1. Experiment with different services
+1. Experiment with enabling additional services
 2. Try building your own configurations
 3. Explore NixOS modules and options
 4. Join the NixOS community